xavier-tobin/PatternAnnotatedString/README.md

 Creating a clickable portion of text is just as easy as creating a link or other styles.
 However, most of the time you will need to do something with state or context in `onClick`, and therefore you'll need to create it _in_ your Composable.
-This is okay, but make sure to wrap the creation of your pattern annotation in `remember` to avoid re-building it every recomposition.
+This is okay, but make sure to use the `remember` version of the annotation creation function, in this case `rememberClickablePatternAnnotation`, to avoid re-creating the pattern on every recomposition.

 ```kotlin
 fun BasicClickExample() {